 6.5 Any Member may be nominated.

 Article 7: Elections

-7.2 For each office on the ballot, the President shall declare as elected the candidate receiving the highest number of votes cast.
+7.2 For each office on the ballot, the Secretary shall declare as elected the candidate receiving the highest number of votes cast.
 If no candidate receives at least forty (40) percent of the votes cast for that office, a run-off election between the two candidates with the most votes in the general election will be held for that office.

 7.3 The new Officers shall assume their duties immediately at the end of the Annual Conference (usually in June) following their election.